LanSang/validities/medium/articles/51-things-that-can-go-wrong-in-a-real-world-ml-project-c36678065a75.md

 3.***“Building a 100% accurate model — no clarity on the acceptable trade-offs such as precision versus recall”*** ML models are often considered to be “magic.”
 If you have a model predicting patients with a potential of heart attack, what are you optimizing: precision or recall.
 In this example, a high recall that minimizes False Negatives is more important than minimizing False Positive.

-4.***“Using a hammer to kill an ant — not checking the performance of simpler alternatives”*** With the buzz around ML, simpler alternatives or heuristic models are often overlooked.
-I have seen examples where the existing heuristics are meeting the success metric by 99%, yet there will be a request to build an ML model.
-Also, in thinking ML models, also consider Human in Loop alternatives.
+4.***“Using a hammer to kill an ant — not checking the performance of simpler alternatives”*** <quote label="tradeoffs">With the buzz around ML, simpler alternatives or heuristic models are often overlooked.
+I have seen examples where the existing heuristics are meeting the success metric by 99%, yet there will be a request to build an ML model. </quote>Also, in thinking ML models, also consider Human in Loop alternatives.

-5.***“Not all ML problems are worth solving — the impact may not be worth the effort”*** To deliver a well-tuned robust ML model deployed in production can range from 6–24 months depending on the complexity.
+5.***“Not all ML problems are worth solving — <quote label="tradeoffs">the impact may not be worth the effort</quote>”*** To deliver a well-tuned robust ML model deployed in production can range from 6–24 months depending on the complexity.
 Being clear about the strategic value of the project is critical.

 6. ***“Drowning the business team in technical mumbo jumbo”*** Discussing the [AUC](/understanding-auc-roc-curve-68b2303cc9c5) or normalized entropy is of little value to business users.
 Instead, spending time explaining the significance and what these mean in the context of the business outcome or success criteria.

-7. **“Underestimating project costs — ignoring data costs”** ML is data-dependent — acquiring and labeling data requires sizeable teams.
-Data sets are expensive to maintain.
-The cost of data is often ignored in project costs and can also lead to incorrect attrition decisions.
+7. **“Underestimating project costs — ignoring data costs”** <quote label="tradeoffs">ML is data-dependent — acquiring and labeling data requires sizeable teams.
+Data sets are expensive to maintain.</quote> The cost of data is often ignored in project costs and can also lead to incorrect attrition decisions.

 8. **“Treating AI Ethics as a nice-to-have”** It is important to treat ethics as both a software design consideration and a policy concern.
 In every aspect of the ML pipeline, evaluate the ethical considerations aligned with the values of the team — from data collection to decision making, to validation and monitoring of performance and effectiveness.